Welcome To Kenya

 When To Go To Kenya

-July to September is the most popular period overall, as it is ideal for game-viewing, with early September almost certain to coincide with the annual wildebeest migration in the Maasai Mara.
-October, November and March are the months with the clearest seas for snorkelling and diving.
+July to September is the most popular period overall for Kenya safari tours, as it is ideal for game-viewing, with early September almost certain to coincide with the annual wildebeest migration in the Maasai Mara.
+October, November and March are the months with the clearest seas for snorkeling and diving.
 While April and May are known to be part of the wet season, this shouldn’t deter your travel plans: the rains usually come only in short afternoon or evening cloudbursts, and the landscape is strikingly green and fresh even if the skies may be cloudy.

 Wildlife is easier to spot as the bush is thinned out and animals are more likely to gather around water sources.
 During this season it’s unlikely to rain, so days exploring are met with sunny with clear skies.
 If you’re planning to see the great wildebeest migration, this is the best time to go from June to October.